You might have more brain power – but you’re just as susceptible!

 Dog walking is a social activity here in Raglan

-Sometimes we might have 12 or more dogs racing around together while their respective owners walk and chat.
-One of our buddies has 2 Scottish deerhounds; gorgeous and enormous dogs that can cover long distances super fast.
+Sometimes we might have twelve or more dogs racing around together while their respective owners walk and chat.
+One of our buddies has two Scottish deerhounds; gorgeous and enormous dogs that can cover long distances super fast.
 (See photo below)

 Stu, their owner carries a whistle which he uses to call them back when they’re out of voice range.
 He rewards their prompt return with a yummy meat treat.
 Ragz, my Tibetan terrier, learnt very quickly that the whistle means food.
 Responding like one of Pavlov’s dogs, he makes sure he’s first back and sitting nicely in front of Stu before the deerhounds get there!
 (This isn’t difficult because he can’t keep up with the leggy dogs, so he’s always nearer to us than the deerhounds.)
 In NLP terminology we call this response to the whistle stimulus, anchoring, in psychological terms it’s called classical conditioning.

 It was a Russian bloke called Ivan Pavlov who first discovered the link between a sound and food, because he was studying dog digestion and salivation at the time.
 What he also discovered had an impact on all humanity.

 But it’s not only dogs that respond to anchors

 As humans, we also react automatically to stimuli.
 In fact, a definition of anchoring is that a stimulus in one of our senses — for instance, smell — causes a reaction in another of our senses (e.g. feeling) which we associate with the stimulus.
 So a stench of rotting fish might make us feel like throwing up!